Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan De La Cruz and Christian Yelich will be among the star attractions when the Miami Marlins play the Milwaukee Brewers on Wednesday at 7:40 PM ET, at American Family Field.
+A pair of hot hitters, Luis Arraez and Christian Yelich, will try to keep it going when the Miami Marlins play the Milwaukee Brewers on Thursday at 2:10 PM ET, at American Family Field.

-The Marlins are favored in this one, at -115, while the underdog Brewers have -105 odds to win.
-The over/under is 8.5 runs for this contest (with +100 odds to go over and -120 odds on the under).
+The favored Marlins have -115 moneyline odds against the underdog Brewers, who are listed at -105.
+The over/under is 8.5 runs for this contest.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.